• Skip to primary navigation

 Add Olive Oil to a pan/pot over medium high heat.

-Once hot add Garlic and Onions and cook till golden brown - about 5 minutes.
+Once hot add Garlic and Onions and cook till softened and light golden brown - about 5 minutes.

 In the meantime, boil the pasta in a large pot of boiling water with a teaspoon of salt, according to the package instructions until al dente and reserve a ladleful of the pasta water.